 Why Does Smoking Decrease These Senses?

 The smoke you inhale has certain harmful chemicals in it that acts to dull your taste buds.
-Over time this blunt dulling will gradually build upon itself, further limiting your ability to taste.
+Over time this blunt dulling will gradually build upon itself, further limiting your ability to taste, even from the best vape.
 In addition to this, you are exhaling the very same smoke through both your nose and mouth.
 This further works against your senses as those same chemicals work to confuse your ability to register proper scents or tastes.

 What Happens Once These Senses Are Back To Normal?

 Besides a simple reversal of this dulling down of your taste buds and olfactory recognition, you will notice that your preferences are greatly altered.
 While you smoke, the dulled senses cause you to crave things with a strong taste.
 Foods which are salty, nauseatingly sweet, or pungent may have been your preferred food while smoking.
 Within a few days of quitting your smell and taste are both drastically increased, and these flavors may now be much too strong for you.
 In fact, you may find you do not enjoy many foods you once loved anymore.
 More subtle tastes may be more appealing to you, so be sure to experiment with different things.
 Foods you once disliked may soon become your favorite foods!